 - Seaweed flakes, optional

 - Place a non-stick frying pan over a medium heat.
 If making large pancakes, pour roughly a quarter of the mixture into the pan.
-The pancakes should be roughly 15cm in diameter.
+The pancakes should be approximately 15cm in diameter.
 Cook for 5 minutes on each side or until golden.
 If making smaller pancakes, pour roughly an eighth of the mixture.
-The pancakes should be roughly 7cm in diameter.
+The pancakes should be approximately 7cm in diameter.
 Cook for 2-3 minutes on each side or until golden.

 - Serve with tonkatsu/ okonomiyaki sauce, Japanese mayonnaise, bonito flakes and seaweed flakes.
 Enjoy!